Alabama Possible Team

 Mae Whiting (she/her)

-Data and Research Manager
+Data and Research Director

 Clifton Strengths: Developer, Achiever, Learner, Empathy, Relator

 Mae advocates for equitable education outcomes by managing Alabama Possible’s data and research initiatives.
 Prior to joining the team, Mae received her master’s degree in Sociology of Education while serving on the Advisory Board at Teens Take Charge, a student-led movement working to ensure student voices are prioritized in educational policy decisions.
 She has held positions in advocacy, research, and policy roles seeking to address disparities in education and health outcomes across the South.
 She is interested in the way activism and community voice intersect with research and public policy.
-In her free time, Mae enjoys running trails with her wife and two dogs.
+In her free time, Mae enjoys walking trails with her wife, son, and two dogs.

 Yoruba serves in the capacity of the Strategy Director for Postsecondary Access with Alabama Possible.
 In this capacity she leads the Alabama Goes to College campaign and its initiatives, supports stewardship of relationships with postsecondary stakeholders, including Alabama State Department of Education, Alabama Community College System, Alabama Commission on Higher Education, K-12 educators, college and university administrators and postsecondary access providers.
 Most recently, Yoruba was with Miles College for almost 11 years where she served in the capacity of director of student success and retention, first year enrichment, and was the program manager for the intelligence community center of academic excellence.
 Read more…

 Anondo Banerjee (he/him)